esBrunoL/AdvancedWebApp/README.md

 This project was entirely created by giving commands to Copilot running within Visual Studio Code.
-There is no actual original work here.
+After the original project was created, I updated some features:

+Added color change for the regitration page;
+Added like/dislike counter and buttons;

 # Authentication Demo Project